wlillisdev/tasty_tipples/README.md

 ## Outsourcing
 - The intention is to outsource all paid marketing to an digital agency & also get them to monitor and update our keywords for SEO on a perodic basis.The agency will also take care of the email marketing campaigns.
 The rest will be done inshouse by the staff of Tasty Tipples.

+## Sitemap.xml
+- A sitemap file with a list of all thr important URLs was created to allow  search engines to quickly crawl the website and index its pages.
+This was made using XML-sitemaps.com.
+This will can then be submitted to google search console and bing webmaster tools.

+## Robots.txt
+- A robots.txt file was created to tell search engines the website pages not to vist or index.

 # Testing

 ### Validator Testing